 Amanda E. Taylor serves as an Outside Director of the Association.
-She is a partner of Houston Taylor, PLLC, a law firm in St. Petersburg, Florida.
-She was appointed to the Board on February 23, 2022.
+She is co-founder and partner of Houston Taylor, PLLC, a law firm in St. Petersburg, Florida.
+She is a member of Taylor Farms, LLC, a commercial cow/calf operation.
+Ms. Taylor serves on the Board of the Florida State Fair Authority and is a graduate of the Wedgworth Leadership Institute.
+She was appointed to the Board on February 23, 2022, and her current term of office is 2022-2024.
+Ms. Taylor serves on the Audit and Governance committees.